t-gusha/NCAA-men-swimming/README.md

 # NCAA-men-swimming

 Detailed Description
 This project showcases my skills and interests by analyzing NCAA Men's Swimming data.
 I collected data on the top 16 times in the 100-yard freestyle event at the NCAA Men’s Championships.
 Currently, the dataset includes years from 2013 to 2024 (excluding 2020 due to COVID).
 In the future, I plan to expand the dataset to include additional years to improve the reliability of the analysis.
+The spreadsheet has been uploaded in this repository under the name 'top16_100free.xlsx'.

 #### The dataset consists of a single entity with the following schema:
 ```